onap/integration/docs/docs_vFW_CNF_CDS.rst

   :download:`List of K8s Resources <files/vFW_CNF_CDS/k8s-resources-response.json>`

-  :download:`Generic VNF with modules <files/vFW_CNF_CDS/status-response.json>`
+  :download:`Generic VNF with modules <files/vFW_CNF_CDS/vfw-generic-vnf-aai.json>`

   :download:`vPKG VF-Module with related k8s-resource relations <files/vFW_CNF_CDS/vpkg-vf-module-aai.json>`

+AAI synchronization is run just after creation of the vf-module by SO.
+Since Jakarta release, cnf-adapter synchronizes into AAI information about any change on k8s resources performed after their initial creation.
+For instance, if pod is deleted in k8s cluster, the new one is automatically created.
+In consequence, K8sPlugin sends notification about the change to cnf-adapter, and the latter one performs update of the information in AAI by removing the old pod and creating the new one in AAI.
+The update in AAI, after the change in k8s cluster, should by applied with no more than 30s delay.

-Currently AAI synchronization is run just after creation  of the vf-module by SO.
-If any changes occurs after, like new Pods created or some deleted, we do not have this information in AAI by default.
-In order to force the update of AAI information about the concrete Helm package, the following API can be used with properly modified body (all except the callbackUrl).
+In order to force an imidiate update of AAI information about the concrete Helm package, the following API can be also used with properly modified body (all except the callbackUrl).

 ::